 - 1 clove garlic (finely minced)

-- Cook the noodles in boiling water according to the package, usually about 5 minutes or so.
+- Cook the noodles in boiling water according to the package.
 Set aside and covered with plastic wrap until ready to serve

 - Wash the shrimp with cold running water.
 Pat them dry with paper towel.
 Peel the shrimp and save all the shells and heads to make the stock.
 Keep ½ of the peeled shrimp for other use next time.
 You only need ½ of the peeled shrimp for this recipe but you need all 2 lbs of the shells for the stock.
 Place the shells in a colander to make sure they are pretty dry and don't wash it anymore.
 Pat them dry as much as you can

 - Bring 8 cups of water to a boil while preparing the rest

 - Preheat a small skillet/pot with 1 Tbsp of oil.
 Add in ½ of the shallots and stir-fry until soft and fragrant.
 Add in the shrimp and sauteed until they turn color, about 1-2 minute or so.
 Remove from the heat and set aside